-Denitsa Mavrova Heinrich is an Assistant Professor of Law and serves as the Director of Lawyering Skills and Trial Advocacy Programs.
+Denitsa Mavrova Heinrich is the Rodney & Betty Webb Assistant Professor of Law at the University of North Dakota School of Law.
+She also serves as the Director of Lawyering Skills and Trial Advocacy Programs.
 Professor Mavrova Heinrich began her academic career as a Faculty Fellow at the University of North Dakota School of Law, teaching in the areas of legal writing, trial advocacy, and post-trial practice.
 She then taught Legal Research and Writing at Barry University School of Law in Orlando, Florida, before returning to UND in Fall 2016.

 Professor Mavrova Heinrich received her B.A. in Political Science and English Literature, cum laude, from Concordia College in Moorhead, Minnesota.
 She received her J.D. from the University of North Dakota School of Law, where she was elected to the Order of the Coif and Order of Barristers.
 While at law school, she served on the North Dakota Law Review Editorial Board, won the "Outstanding Student Case Comment" award for her publication on international treaty obligations, and served as a teaching assistant in both the Lawyering Skills and Academic Success programs.